Table of Contents

 About Crab game on Mac

-Yes Crab Game is playable on Mac, but you’d need to jump through several hoops to get it running on your macOS machine.
-Since Crab Game doesn’t have a Mac version and only a Windows one, you’d first need to get Windows installed on your Mac.
+Yes Crab Game is playable on Mac, there are a few methods to get it running on your macOS machine.
+Since Crab Game doesn’t have a Mac version and only a Windows one, you’d need to either use cloud gaming services or get Windows installed on your Mac.

 Crab Game is a recently released free First-Person Multiplayer game developed by “Dani” that includes different gameplay modes in which the players need to complete certain tasks in order to win.
 Another way of looking at it is as a collection of several mini-games that have a common theme and aesthetic.
 In most of the modes, players do need to fight one another using guns or melee weapons, but each mode has its own different quirks and mechanics that modify the gameplay experience.
 Some of the modes/ included in Crab Game are “Floor is Lava”, “Tag”, “Hide N Seek”, “Race”, etc.